Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 # Summary

 MocoExtendProblem (`MEP`) is a framework to rapidly develop novel goals for biomechanical optimal control problems using OpenSim Moco [@Dembia2020] and MATLAB (The Mathworks, Inc., Natick, MA, USA). `MEP` features several templates for testing and prototyping novel MocoGoals as well as a build tool to create a MEX function using OpenSim's API for MATLAB in lieu of rebuilding OpenSim from source or building a plugin and generating an .omoco file from C++ to load the problem into MATLAB.
-Instead, users structure custom goals, build them, and call custom goals from MATLAB scripts.
+Instead, users structure and design custom goals in C++, build them with the provided tool, and call custom goals from within MATLAB scripts.

 This repository features: